HTML Web Developer Salary: Comprehensive Overview and Hiring Guide

 Junior HTML Developer Salary

 A junior programmer must do everything we just mentioned above, and usually has 0-3 years of experience.
-They handle frontend design programming paying special attention to user experience, and routine maintenance.
+They handle frontend design programming, paying special attention to user experience, and routine maintenance.
 Their work is closely managed, and they operate as part of a team, usually under the watchful eye of a senior programmer.

 illustration of a laptop with a cup of coffee on the dark blue background

-Check HTML developers availability
+Check HTML Developers Availability

-Salaries for Middle Level HTML developers
+Salaries for Middle-Level HTML developers

-Like the salaries for entry level HTML developers, middle-level programmers are paid based on their competence with HTML.
+Like the salaries for entry-level HTML developers, middle-level programmers are paid based on their competence with HTML.
 However, mid-level programmers have approximately 3-5 years of experience, which means they need less supervision and can handle more complex functions.
 This chart, from salary.com, shows the median salary for programmers at this level, with variations based on location and demand.

 Salary for HTML Developer: Senior Level

 An HTML Developer’s Salary depends on many things, none of them more important than that “in the trenches” experience.
-To be considered “senior,” a developer must have at least five years of experience, and the ability to not just work independently, but to strategically plan site architecture and user experience from the ground up.
+To be considered “senior,” a developer must have at least five years of experience and the ability to not just work independently, but to strategically plan site architecture and user experience from the ground up.

 Developers at this level often lead teams and can help you greatly with production planning.
 They are also far more likely to have deep experience in your industry vertical — an essential understanding that allows them to recommend first-to-market website strategies.

-This US-based estimate from salary.com shows senior HTML programmers clocking in at a whopping $119,203 as an average salary.
-Companies needing to hire senior programmers with experience in a hot industry or expensive, a crowded market can expect to pay even more than the median point presented here.
+Glassdoor claims senior HTML devs can make $109,881–$200,398/year, with an average salary of $146,509.Companies needing to hire senior programmers with experience in a hot industry or an expensive, crowded market can expect to pay even more than the median point presented here.

-Average salary for HTML Developer by Hours and Regions
+Average Salary for HTML Developer by Hours and Regions

 This is mainly and manifestly because of the cost of living in that city.
 But the relative number of programmers vs. demand can also be a factor.
 For instance, there are certain areas where tech innovation is high, and the local need far outstrips demand, like in San Francisco.